The Hotel Gotthard is a family-run hotel in the Austrian village of Lech am Arlberg.

-The hotel has been in the hands of the Walch family for more than 80 years and is currently run by Clemens and Nicole, a husband and wife team.
-Nicole originates from South Australia and like the Gotthard’s receptionists and waitresses, wears a traditional Austrian Dirndl while at work.
-Chatting in the hotel bar, Nicole tells me she moved to Lech 22 years ago and has been living at the Hotel Gotthard for 17.
+The hotel has been in the hands of the Walch family since 1931 and is currently run by Clemens and Nicole, a husband and wife team.
+Nicole originates from South Australia and like the Gotthard’s receptionists and waitresses, wears a traditional Austrian Dirndl while working.

 “The hotel’s changed a lot.
 We used to have a 3-star B&B and Clemens was working full-time in the bakery but we bought the Gotthard in 2000 and completely renovated it.
 It went up to a 4-star hotel and is now a 4-star superior,” explains Nicole.